vishalpalaniappan/asp-adli-python/README.md

 ## System Log Injection

-`adli_system.py` is a helper function which can be used to inject logs into multiple programs in the system.
+`adli_system.py` is a helper program which can be used to inject logs into multiple programs in the system.
 A System Definition File (SDF) is used to define the system by providing a name, id, version and description.
-It also includes absolute paths to a list of programs which need to support log injection.
+It also includes absolute paths to a list of programs which should be injected with logs.
+After running the program, in the output folder, each log injected program can be found in a folder with the same name as each program.

 Note: This feature will be updated to change the way that systems are defined.
-It would be more convenient to define the programs in the system using their repos and commit id's.
+It would be more convenient to define the programs in the system using their repos and commit ID's.
 This tool will then have to clone the repos, inject the logs and save them to the output folder.
 When this process is integrated with a deployment workflow, the injected source will also be deployed.

 ### Usage
 Run the tool using the following command (using Python 3.9+):